owebeeone/grip-react/README.md

 grip-react is a powerful, reactive dataflow library that fundamentally decouples an application's components from its data sources.
 Instead of managing local, derived, and server state with different tools, grip-react provides a single, unified architecture built around a hierarchical "Context Graph."
 Components simply ask for data by a typed key, and the graph intelligently resolves and delivers it from the most appropriate provider.

+## **Architecture: Built on grip-core**

+grip-react is built on top of [`@owebeeone/grip-core`](https://www.npmjs.com/package/@owebeeone/grip-core), a framework-agnostic core runtime that provides the foundational GRIP (Generalized Retrieval Intent Provisioning) functionality.
+The core library has been split out to enable framework-agnostic usage and better separation of concerns.

+**What's in grip-core:**
+- Core GRIP engine (Grok) and Context Graph
+- All Tap implementations (AtomValueTap, FunctionTap, BaseAsyncTap, etc.)
+- Grip, Drip, and Context primitives
+- Query system and binding mechanisms
+- Async request state management

+**What's in grip-react:**
+- React-specific hooks (`useGrip`, `useTap`, `useChildContext`, etc.)
+- React Provider component (`GripProvider`)
+- React integration layer connecting hooks to the core engine

+The documentation below describes the complete GRIP system, including both core concepts (provided by grip-core) and React-specific APIs (provided by grip-react).
+When using grip-react, you get access to the full GRIP architecture through React-friendly hooks and components.

 ## **The Core Philosophy: The Unification of State**

 Modern React applications often contend with three distinct categories of state: local UI state, derived state computed from other state, and asynchronous server state.
 This typically leads to a fragmented toolkit: one library for simple global state (like Zustand), another for complex state machines (like Redux), and a third for server state management (like TanStack Query).